 What is the Difference Between a Latte and a Cappuccino?

 At Copper Moon, we LOVE coffee!
-We also love how many different ways we can consume coffee.
-At our greater Lafayette Café locations, we offer numerous hot or cold beverage options.
-These range from freshly brewed coffee from around the world, to delicious espresso-based treats.
-The most popular drinks at Copper Moon Coffee are typically espresso-based, often falling in the categories of Lattes or Cappuccinos.
+We also love that our customers have the ability to make incredible espresso-based beverages from home with our beans, often falling in the categories of Lattes or Cappuccinos.
 Both of those drinks are composed of the same three ingredients: a shot of espresso, steamed milk, and foamed milk.

 So, if they are composed of the same components, what is the difference between them?
 And where do Macchiatos (and Americanos) fit into the mix?
 Although these types of drinks are made up of the same ingredients, the proportions of these components are the differentiating factor.